Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Introduction

 A fundamental notion in the topology of manifolds, which will be useful in exploiting symmetry, is that of charts and atlases \cite{lee2013smooth}. {Simply put, a chart is a region of a manifold whose points can be represented in a local Cartesian coordinate system of dimension $d_\IM$ and which overlaps with neighboring charts, while an atlas is a collection of charts that covers the manifold.
+(Strictly speaking, a chart is the region \emph{and} the local coordinate representation of each point in the region.
+We do not emphasize the latter aspect here because we will always have at hand explicit coordinates.)
 This representation of a manifold has several advantages.
 First, for a manifold with dimension $d_\IM$, it may not be possible to find a \emph{global} coordinate representation in $d_\IM$ dimensions: Whitney's embedding theorem states that generic smooth maps for a smooth manifold of dimension $d_\mathcal{M}$ can be embedded into a Euclidean space of $2d_\mathcal{M}$.
 Dividing a manifold into an atlas of charts enables \emph{minimal-dimensional} representations locally in $d_\IM$ dimensions.} Second, from the dynamical point of view, dynamics on different parts of a manifold may be very different and a single global representation of a manifold and the dynamics on it may not efficiently capture the dynamics, especially in the data-driven context.
 These two advantages of an atlas-of-charts representation have been exploited for data-driven modeling. {Floryan \& Graham developed a method to implement data-driven local representations for dynamical systems such as the quasiperiodic dynamics on a torus, a reaction-diffusion system, and the KSE to learn dynamics on invariant manifolds of minimal dimension} \cite{floryan2021charts}.
 They refer to this method as \emph{Charts and Atlases for Nonlinear Data-Driven Dynamics on Manifolds} -- ``CANDyMan".
 Fox et al. then applied this to the MFE model, which displays highly intermittent behavior in the form of quasilaminarization and full relaminarization events, demonstrating more accurate time evolution predictions as global (``single chart") model \cite{fox2023predicting}.
 In the present work, we use the charts and atlases framework to exploit symmetries.